FuscusNight/Pocket-News/README.md

 - 📰 **Read** article titles and summaries.
 - 🌐 **Open** full articles in their browser (due to API limitations).
 - 🎨 Enjoy a (hopefully) clean, user-friendly interface.
+- 🗣️ Translate titles and snippets of articles to different languages

 ---